MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Install-ADServiceAccount.md

 You can also set the parameter to a managed service account object variable, such as `$<localServiceAccountObject>` or pass a managed service account object through the pipeline to the *Identity* parameter.
 For example, you can use Get-ADServiceAccount to get a managed service account object and then pass the object through the pipeline to the Install-ADServiceAccount.

-The *AccountPassword* parameter allows you to pass a secure string that contains the password of a standalone managed service account and is ignored for group managed service accounts.
+The *AccountPassword* parameter allows you to pass a secure string that contains the password of a standalone managed service account.
 Alternatively, you can use *PromptForPassword* parameter to prompt for the standalone managed service account password.
 You must enter the password of a standalone managed service account if you want to install an account that you have provisioned.
 This is required when you are installing a standalone managed service account on a server located on a segmented network (site) with read-only domain controllers (for example, a perimeter network or DMZ).